See all articles

 Once you've crafted your meeting summary, share it promptly with all relevant stakeholders.
 Ensure that it reaches everyone who attended the meeting and anyone else who needs to be informed.

 This might sound like a lot to remember.
-So why not take the stress out of it and generate meeting notes in 30 seconds with Claap.
+So why not take the stress out of it and generate meeting notes in 30 seconds with Claap

-FREE Meeting Summary Template
+FREE Meeting Summary Templates

 Meeting Date: [Date]